IN-DEPTH ANALYSIS

 • Lenders have different fees which are not always transparent

-What Type of Loans Does LendingTree Offer?
+Type of Loans

-LendingTree offers a wide variety of loans, including:
+The company offers a wide variety of loans, including:

-• LendingTree personal loans - ranging from $1,000 to $50,000 with rates as low as 2.49% APR,
+• LendingTree personal loans - commonly ranging from $1,000 to $50,000 through participating lenders, with pricing and eligibility depending on the lender

-• Business loans - ranging from $5,000 to $10,000,000 at different rates,
+• Business loans - ranging from $5,000 to $10,000,000 at different rates

 For each of these, the LendingTree website offers an overview of the lenders with the best rates and an easy-to-use calculator for calculating your overall payments.
 For some, it also provides an overview of monthly payments to help with the management of your budget and finances.

-There are also student loans and LendingTree refinance options for them, along with some of the best rates for auto refinancing around.
+There are also student loans and refinance options for them, along with some of the best rates for auto refinancing around.

-Additionally, you can rely on the LendingTree website and app to find the right credit card for your needs.
+Additionally, you can rely on the website and the app to find the right credit card for your needs.
 You can use its overview of rates and qualifications for balance transfer credit cards, rewards cards, and cashback cards.

 Mortgage Options